Section Image

 Vintage homes, waterfront condos and traditional suburbs

 Architecture in Port Clinton is diverse, and housing styles vary by location in the community.
 “We’re dealing with three levels of housing needs.
 Year-round residents, secondary owners and vacation rentals,” Snider says.
 “It’s a balance, but I think we do it well.”
 Vintage homes are common near the heart of downtown, some dating back to the late 19th century.
-Unique styles, such as Victorian and Craftsman, have been renovated over the years and sit along the tree-shaded streets of the inner Port Clinton area.
+Vintage styles, such as Victorian and Craftsman, have been renovated over the years and sit along the tree-shaded streets of the inner Port Clinton area.
 Condos dominate the lakefront and range from midcentury to modern construction eras.
-Port Clinton’s outskirts, which sit closer to farmland, have a classic suburban feel with midcentury ranch and split-level homes.
+Port Clinton’s outskirts, closer to farmland, have a classic suburban feel with midcentury ranch and split-level homes.
 Acreage is typically more generous here, as is square footage.
 The median sales price in Port Clinton is $275,000, slightly higher than the state median of $215,000.

 A vibrant downtown scene and nearby retail plazas

 Historic downtown Port Clinton, with its low-sitting brick buildings and wide streets, is where the heart of the community shines bright.
 While small, it’s filled with independent businesses, specialty shops, cafés and restaurants.
 “We’ve focused entirely on revitalizing downtown.
 For the first time in years, we have zero empty storefronts,” Snider says.
-McCarthy’s Irish Pub has been serving classic pub fare and craft beer to Port Clinton for over 20 years, and it opens its patio to live music every weekend.
+McCarthy’s Irish Pub has been serving classic pub fare and craft beer to Port Clinton residents for over 20 years, and it opens its patio to live music every weekend.
 The restaurants and bars by the shoreline create a small but energetic nightlife scene.
 Errand essentials such as Kroger and Walmart are housed in small retail plazas off Route 163.

 Education with the Port Clinton City School District